my digital garden

 Daily practice — tracking inner state, intentions, reflections.

-Dark night group — with Ramya, John, Daryl.
+Dark night group — members of a small contemplative group.
 Processing intense spiritual/psychological territory.
-Not bypassing.
+Not bypassing.3

 The Ego Work